When is Tenet's release date? Your guide to Christopher Nolan's next film

 In a statement to The Hollywood Reporter in April Ann Sarnoff said: “We are committed to – and are excited about – releasing Tenet in theaters this summer or whenever theaters reopen.”

-The release of Tenet was always connected to the government’s plans to reopen cinemas.

-Another report by Deadline suggested that Tenet will also only meet its target if 80% of the world’s theatres reopen.
+Another report by Deadline suggested that Tenet will also only meet its target if 80 per cent of the world’s theatres reopen.

 If you’re looking for more to watch, check out our TV guide.

-Note: Update: Tenet is now being released in cinemas on Wednesday, 12th August 2020.